kofemann/rpc-sec-oidc/draft-tigran-nfsv4-rpcsecoidc.md

 namely, TLS, which is responsible for in-transit data protection, and bearer tokens, like OAuth2 (RFC 6749 & RFC 6750), OpenID
 Connect, which is responsible for user authentication and authorization.
 The adoption of those technologies for RPC protocol will provide direct NFS access to storage servers from token-enabed CPU clusters.

+The token-based access is rapidly enters into many online services, from simply reading e-mails to starting complex applications in large scientific environments.
+Moreover, one of the benefits of token-based access is a possibility to delegate authorization decisions to identity provides that are not required to run locally at the sites, thus allows a decentralized access control in a distributed environments.
+This makes token-based authentication and authorization very attractive to large multisite users communities, like scientist at Large Hadron Collider (LHC) or Square Kilometer Array(SKA) telescope, who typically need to be authorized by their home institutions but get an access to shared resources available at other universities or private/public clouds.

+Since 2017 the computing specialists at Worldwide LHC Computing Grid (WLCG) has been working towards enabling token based authentication and authorization throughout its entire middleware stack, including storage access through HTTPs protocol, which is used for date exchange between laboratories.
+However, those efforts doesn't cover data access from CPU clusters to locally available storage services.
+One on the reasons is the lack of standard access protocols that provide token-based access to storage.

 # Definitions